apache/trafficcontrol/docs/source/admin/quick_howto/anonymous_blocking.rst

 		}

 	anonymousIp
 		Contains the types of IPs which can be checked against the Anonymous IP Database.
-There are 4 types of IPs which can be checked: VPNs, Hosting Providers, Public Proxies, and Tor Exit Nodes.
+There are 4 types of IPs which can be checked: :abbr:`VPN (Virtual Private Network)`\ s, Hosting Providers, Public Proxies, and :abbr:`TOR (The Onion Ring)` "Exit Nodes".
 Each type of IP can be enabled or disabled.
-If the value is true, IPs matching this type will be blocked when the feature is enabled in the Delivery Service.
+If the value is true, IPs matching this type will be blocked when the feature is enabled in the :term:`Delivery Service`.
 If the value is false, IPs which match this type will not be blocked.
 If an IP matches more than 1 type and any type is enabled, the IP will be blocked. redirectUrl
 		The URL that will be returned to the blocked clients.
-Without a redirectUrl, the clients will receive an HTTP response code ``403 Forbidden``.
-With a redirectUrl, the clients will be redirected with an HTTP response code ``302 Found``. ipWhiteList
+Without a :dfn:`redirectUrl`, the clients will receive an HTTP response code ``403 Forbidden``.
+With a :dfn:`redirectUrl`, the clients will be redirected with an HTTP response code ``302 Found``. ipWhiteList
 		An optional element.
-It includes a list of Classless Inter-Domain Routing (CIDR) blocks indicating the IPv4 and IPv6 subnets that are allowed by the rule.
-If this list exists and the value is not ``null``, client IPs will be matched against the CIDR list, and if there is any match, the request will be allowed.
+It includes a list of :abbr:`CIDR (Classless Inter-Domain Routing)` blocks indicating the IPv4 and IPv6 subnets that are allowed by the rule.
+If this list exists and the value is not ``null``, client IPs will be matched against the :abbr:`CIDR (Classless Inter-Domain Routing)` list, and if there is any match, the request will be allowed.
 If there is no match in the white list, further anonymous blocking logic will continue.

 #.
 Add the following three Anonymous Blocking parameters in Traffic Portal into CRConfig.json: